|

 Finding a reasonable place is easy nowadays, especially with the internet.
 You can easily look up

 the city or town you intend on traveling to.
-For instance: "hotels + Rome Italy" would turn up a set
+For instance: "hotels + Rome Italy" would turn up a

 Keep in mind the longer you stay at a place, the bigger the discount you should get.
-When I travel,
+When I

-area and you can get a better understanding of the people and the culture.
-This only stands to
+of the area and you can get a better understanding of the people and the culture.

-reason.
-So ask for a "multiple week discount" and you might be asked for a deposit or the entire
+This only stands to reason.
+So ask for a "multiple week discount" and you might be

-amount in advance, but you should ask this upon your arrival.
-You'll save a considerable amount
+asked for a deposit or the entire amount in advance, but you should ask this upon your arrival.

-of money doing this.
-If you set up your reservation online, most places will charge your credit
+You'll save a considerable amount of money doing this.
+If you set up your reservation online,

-card a certain amount.
 All hotels are different so look into it.
-In my early days before the internet,
+In my early days before the internet, I had to research

-I had to research all of my intended hotels using travel brochures and then fax them and exchange
+all of my intended hotels using travel brochures and then fax them and exchange

 information this way.
 It seemed very cumbersome but the web makes it so much easier.